My student had trouble saying “salt”, so we looked carefully at the word “salt”:

 Picture descriptionlets your students work on spelling, grammar, vocabulary and handwriting.
 Try these worksheets for improving English writing.

-When staff at our school decided to tackle this little problem, it had already been happening (at least once a day) at school for several months.
+When staff at our school decided to tackle this little problem, it had already been happening at school.
 However the approach used was simply to tell the student he would have to wait till he got home to have his “bathroom time”.
 Not too surprising talking did not work.
 Offering incentives did not work either.
 The staff was out of ideas.

 “Try a Social Story,” I said.